 Hello, I’m Louise and this year I wanted to show people that it’s still possible to create beautiful artwork with a progressive impairment like Muscular Dystrophy.
 I sell my art for charity and use my shop to showcase my creations.

 I have Limb Girdle 2C which is similar to Duchenne.
 My muscles have gradually lost their strength affecting almost every part of my body.

 I’ve been crafting for around 25 years and over this time I’ve had to adapt to losing the use of my body – but I’m still able to make hand crafted items.

 Sometimes I have to shop around to buy products that are easier to use or decant media like glues and paints into different bottles.
 My grip is barely strong enough to hold a pen and I can’t bend my finger tips to pinch hold things well.
 I get around this by using tweezers as prosthetic finger tips or having help from my PA.

 Other times I have to adopt a different method compared to someone with full hand use.
 Not being able to lift my arms up and moving my hands by crawling with my fingers across a surface, means I have to be very organised in my technique. e.g. Always painting an item or adding delicate details from the top down so I don’t drag my hands over these areas.

-I work primarily in paper and mixed art media making dimensional greeting cards, dimensional pictures, wildflower seed and card gift sets and gift card voucher / money holders.
+I work primarily in paper and mixed art media making dimensional greeting cards, dimensional pictures, wildflower seed and card gift sets and gift card voucher / money envelopes.

 I work with my personal (care) assistants who do a lot of the practical things for me.
 They find the materials I want, pass me items, open bottles, cut tape and feed things through my die cutting machine.
 Describing what I need is very tiring so it can take me many days to make a greeting card – often over a few weeks.
 It might be slow going but it’s incredibly rewarding for both of us.